AdobeDocs/experience-platform.de-DE/help/sources/connectors/databases/ibm-db2.md

 - `40.79.163.80/28`
 - `40.79.171.160/28`

-In der folgenden Dokumentation finden Sie Informationen zum Verbinden von IBM DB2 mit der [!DNL Platform] Verwendung von APIs oder der Benutzeroberfläche:
+The documentation below provides information on how to connect IBM DB2 to [!DNL Platform] using APIs or the user interface:

 ## IBM DB2 mit APIs [!DNL Platform] verbinden